SolidWallOfCode/libswoc/doc/code/Lexicon.en.rst

    :end-before: doc.ctor.1.end

 Note the default name was put before the default value.
-Because they are distinct types, the defaults can be added in either order, but must always follow the field defintions.
+Because they are distinct types, the defaults can be added in either order, but must always follow the field definitions.
 The defaults can also be omitted entirely, which is common if the Lexicon is used for output and not parsing, where the enumeration is always valid because all enumeration values are in the Lexicon.